 3.1.8 Intervention to achieve equity objectives may be justified to improve the distribution of costs or benefits among different groups according to their income, gender, ethnic group, age, geographical location or disability.

-The principles underlying analysis of these equity, or 'distributional' considerations, are explained in annex 5 of the Green Book (scroll down from annex 1 to appropriate section).
+The principles underlying analysis of these equity, or distributional considerations, are explained in annex five of the Green Book (scroll down from annex one to appropriate section).
 However, it should be noted that Northern Ireland has specific policies in this regard, including lifetime opportunities and the statutory equality obligations under Section 75 of the Northern Ireland Act 1998.
 See section 2.7.24 of NIGEAE for elaboration.

 3.1.9 When introducing or reviewing a policy or a programme, it is important to establish clearly the rationale for intervention, and to consider whether that intervention will be cost-effective ie that the benefits will exceed the costs.
 This should include an analysis of the negative consequences of intervention, as well as the results of not intervening, both of which must be outweighed to justify action.
 In many cases, the preliminary step will involve research to set out the scope of the issue to be addressed, and the reasons for intervention.

 Appraisal of policy options

 3.1.10 Consideration of alternative options is an important part of policy making and programme development.
 It is about identifying the range of possible courses of action, and comparing their relative merits, including the costs, benefits, and risks that are associated with them, in order to inform selection of the best policy or programme.

 3.1.11 Having established the rationale for government intervention, the basic steps of appraisal and evaluation in section 2 of NIGEAE generally apply as much to policies and programmes as to projects.
 For example, it is generally appropriate to: